 Choosing Your Fan Palm Houseplant

 The healthier your plant is when you bring it home, the likelier it is to thrive when given the correct attention.
 Don’t choose plants with extremely dry soil, browning leaves, or apparent damage.

 Fan palms should have rich green foliage and an upright, healthy habit.
 Starting with a healthy plant will make it much easier to care for your new potted fan palm.

 Potting soil used for palm plants should be well draining and any container used for the plant should have ample drainage holes in the bottom.
 Soil should be moist at all times during the growing season, although it is essential to avoid over-saturation, which can lead to root rot.

-Growing fan palms isn’t difficult as long as you provide a room temperature of 55-60 F. (13-16 C.).
-Keep indoor palm plants away from heating or cooling vents or ceiling fans that may cause temperature fluctuations.
+Growing fan palms isn’t difficult as long as you provide a room temperature of 55 to 60 degrees F. (13-16 C.).
+Keep indoor palm plants away from heating or cooling vents and ceiling fans that may cause temperature fluctuations.

 Fan Palm Care Tips